maachang/msful/README.md

 What I think using spring-boot and Vert.x is the cause of poor development efficiency because the api program update part is not reflected unless the server is restarted.

-In the case of java, this can not be done for reasons of language specification, but conversely, since node-express is a script language in js, automatic capture of updated part of api program should be able to be carried out in practice, but this is actually Not performed.
+In the case of java, this is not possible due to language reasons.

+However, in the node script, the updated part of the api program can be reflected on the node.

+However, with node-express, by design, the node server restart is required to reflect the updated part of the api program on the node.

 As a result, it can be said that the development efficiency of the node-express development environment has deteriorated "in the same way as java".